Climate-based bean planting guide for Spruce Grove, Alberta

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around May 7.
+Beans are usually sown directly outdoors around May 14, with a typical local planting window of May 7 to May 21.
 Most varieties need about 50–65 days to reach maturity.

 Beans can still succeed in Spruce Grove, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Spruce Grove usually gets into bean planting season slightly earlier than many other Alberta locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Spruce Grove usually gets into the planting season for beans slightly earlier than many other Alberta locations.

 Best local strategy: Treat timing and variety speed as part of the strategy, not as optional refinements.